julioct/skills-github-pages/_posts/2024-07-04-001-How-To-Monitor-ASP.NET-Core-App-In-Azure.md

 ---
-title: "JNW #001: How do you Monitor Your ASP.NET Core Application In Azure"
+title: "JNW #001: How To Monitor Your ASP.NET Core Application In Azure"
 date: 2023-07-04
 ---